EMDR Intensives for Trauma and Emotional Neglect | Michigan & Ohio

 EMDR Intensives for Adults in Michigan and Ohio

-If you are looking for EMDR intensives in Michigan or Ohio, I offer focused trauma therapy for adults seeking deeper healing from emotional neglect, relational trauma, and long-standing patterns such as people-pleasing, shame, and emotional disconnection.
+If you are looking for EMDR intensives in Michigan or Ohio, I offer focused trauma therapy for adults seeking deeper healing from emotional neglect, relational trauma, and automatic protective responses such as people-pleasing, shame, and emotional disconnection.

 EMDR intensives are available virtually for clients across Michigan and Ohio.